petermooney/projects/2022-2023-undergrad/Project2-Student-Proposed-Project/README.md

 Do you have an idea that you'd like to implement as your dissertation project?
 Maybe you have a cool idea but aren't sure if it is sufficient or appropriate as a Computer Science project.

+Conducting your own research and creating a final year project develops transferrable skills, such as independent research, presentation and time management.
+These are assets that students will use again and again in their future careers.
+Many of my students in the past have produced excellent work arising from their own project ideas, which has helped them secure jobs at international companies or onwards into academia.

 **DISCLAIMER** - The proposed idea needs to pass two tests - firstly that it is of interest to me (in terms of supervision) and secondly that it has sufficient scope to qualify as a legitimate undergraduate project.

 # Reference or URL of supporting material